 All Sociology students are encouraged to submit their work.
 Research projects from the Methods course or papers written for other sociology courses are equally appropriate.

 Check with the Sociology Department for the current submission deadlines or if you would like to be involved in the production of Perspectives.

-Work may be submitted to the Department Office in Horton or emailed to the current coordinator.
+Work may be submitted to the Department Office in McConnell or emailed to the current coordinator.